 Access to care and medical knowledge among Black women might offer one answer.
 Difficulties in accessing medical care or hysterectomy alternatives due to spatial and other structural barriers may delay receipt of care until one's disease process becomes too severe for alternative management options.
 Despite Black women's increased use of minimally invasive hysterectomies in recent years, the "catch up" to rates among white women may demonstrate that Black women often have difficulty accessing safer avenues of care.

 Discrimination and interpersonal racism may also play a role in the disparities we see.
 In a survey of more than 300 African American women, of those who saw a healthcare provider for family planning or birth control services, 67 percent reported experiencing race-based discrimination.
 Examples included receiving poorer-quality services and encountering stereotypes of African American women, including the assumption of multiple sexual partners.
 Stronger Black identity, younger age and lower income were associated with reports of discrimination.

-A different study reported experiences of seeking both general and pregnancy-related care among women of color who were at risk for preterm birth.
+A different study reported experiences of seeking both general andpregnancy-related care among black patients who were at risk for preterm birth.
 Of the 54 participants, 22 identified as Black and three as mixed-race.
 Almost all participants described experiences of disrespect and dismissal of their wishes.
 Many felt ignored or that they received lower-caliber care, with one participant witnessing a change in a physician's demeanor when interacting with her: "They cut costs, cut edges or [withhold information]."